Clan Sutherland Young Citizen Award

-The winner of the annual Clan Sutherland Young Citizen Award will receive a certificate and a prize of £300 at a ceremony at Dunrobin Castle, probably in late summer.
+The winner of the annual Clan Sutherland Young Citizen Award will receive a certificate and a prize of £300 at a ceremony at Dunrobin Castle.
 One half of the prize (an Amazon voucher for £150) is for the recipient and the other half for a local Sutherland charity of the recipient’s choice.
 It is anticipated that the recipient will use the award to purchase books or equipment, but there are no specific restrictions.
 The recipient will need to supply information as to which Charity the prize cheque should be made out to, in advance of attendance at the Award ceremony.
 (Funds may be available to assist with travel to the Award ceremony if appropriate.)

-The CSSS is working with Highland News & Media, owners of the Northern Times to identify a list of nominees hopefully a representative sample from each of the four secondary schools across the county, namely Dornoch Academy, Farr, Golspie and Kinlochbervie High Schools.
+The CSSS is working with Highland News & Media, owners of the Northern Times to identify a list of nominees hopefully a representative sample from each of the five secondary schools serving the population across the county, namely Dornoch Academy, Farr, Golspie and Kinlochbervie High Schools and Ullapool High School.
 The winner will be chosen from these nominees by the CSSS Award judging panel.
 Every short-listed nomination will receive a personalised certificate from the CSSS signed by the President of CSSS which will recognise what s/he has done or achieved to be nominated.

 Please nominate any young person you know who has, in your opinion, made a difference to the well-being, happiness and confidence of others or to the enhancement of the environment of their community.
 In this way, you will recognise the personal achievements they have made.

 If you know of an inspiring individual, whom you would like to nominate, you will find the Guidelines and Nomination Form by clicking on the link in the menu on the left.

-The nomination deadline for the Clan Sutherland Young Citizen Award is extended to 30 June 2022.
+The nomination deadline for the Clan Sutherland Young Citizen Award is 31st March 2023.